Your Topics, Multiple Stories: Complete Strategy Guide

 Who This Framework Works For (And When It Doesn’t)

-This approach is powerful, but it isn’t universal.
-It shines when you have a broad enough topic, distinct audiences or questions, and the capacity to create more than one strong piece from the same core idea.
+This technique is useful, but not always appropriate.
+It really works when you have a large enough subject, different audiences or questions you need answering, and good reason to develop more than one quality piece of writing from the same area of concern.

 Who it works best for